Leon99/Anroo/README.md

 # Anroo

 Library and a console app for controlling Milight LED bulbs (also known as EasyBulb/LimitlessLED).
+Supports 'Dual White' and RGBW bulbs.

 Requires .NET Framework 4.5.1.